sourcegraph/about/content/blogposts/2024/announcing-prompt-library.md

 ## Example Use Cases

-Let’s take a look at three realistic example use cases here.
+Let’s take a look at three realistic example use cases for the Prompt Library.

 ## 1. “Cody is not giving me code in the right language/framework version”